Ready to take the ultimate Somerset County fall foliage road trip?!

 In case you’re unfamiliar with this western PA county – it’s home to the highest point in Pennsylvania (Mount Davis), the Flight 93 National Memorial, and quite possibly the prettiest covered bridge in the entire Keystone State (the Pack Saddle Bridge).

-And the best part about this fall foliage road trip – it takes you to all three of these sites, as well as seven others!
+And the best part about this fall foliage road trip – it takes you to all three of these sites, as well as six others!

 I’ve selected locations that can either be viewed from your vehicle, or by a walk of less than 5 minutes, so that just about anyone can enjoy this, the ULTIMATE Somerset County fall foliage driving tour!